 will be used.

 Even though Robocopy does it for you, these commands are not easy to use.
 System administrators use it.
-But Robocopy is not straightforward for common users.
+But, Robocopy is not straightforward for ordinary users.

 I will now show you an easier and faster method.

 3. Copywhiz Window will open.
-Click on ‘Advanced Settings’ button and select “Paste by Date – Accessed” and click ‘OK’.
+Click on the ‘Advanced Settings’ button and select “Paste by Date – Accessed” and click ‘OK.’

 Have a good day.